johnsonjh/com-cpm/README.md

 the simulator, so that was not possible.)
 This approach also enabled creation of a true half-carry flag, rather than recording all arguments to add/subtract instructions for later use in recreating a half-carry in any subsequent DAA instructions.

 My unfamiliarity with the *PPC* has also no doubt resulted in less than optimal results, even given this architecture, especially as pipeline and cache effects have been ignored.
 I must say that I find the *PPC* difficult to write assembly for, but the bulk of that can be blamed on poor documentation.
 (Very few people do this, after all.
 It\'s a C compiler world now, so far as high-performance code is concerned.)

-I also began a port to the *MIPS* because we use those at work too, and this *is* an excellent vehicle for learning a processor\'s native instruction set.
+I also began a port to the *MIPS*, because we use those at work too, and this *is* an excellent vehicle for learning a processor\'s native instruction set.
 The move away from using the host processor\'s native condition-code flags proved to be a good one, because the *MIPS* doesn\'t